Ishaan-10/FINANCIFY/README.md

    cd client
    npm start
    ```
-6. Head over to http://localhost:3000/ on your system and you are good to go
+6. Head over to http://localhost:3000/ on your system and you are good to go.